Skip to content

 • Transparency — publication and update dates, an explicit methodology, stated limitations.

-• No false promises — we do not promise "first place in Google"; that is a warning sign, not a sign of authority.
+• No false promises — we do not promise "first place in Google"; that is a warning sign, not a sign of authority, and if anyone promises you that, you already know the rest of the offer is inflated too.

 E-E-A-T and Information Gain